 This park offers vehicle-accessible campsites on a first come, first served basis.
 Campsite reservations are not accepted.
 This park offers primitive camping with no facilities at Ed Bird Lake.
 Road access off Finlay Forest Service Road is very rough.

 Wilderness camping is allowed, but no facilities are provided.
 This is a very remote area and visitors should prepare accordingly.

 This park has pit toilets, no flush toilets.
 These sites are not maintained so be prepared.

 There are opportunities for canoeing or kayaking in this park.
 This park is a popular recreation area for boating.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Ed Bird-Estella Lakes Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Ed Bird-Estella Lakes Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.